 INTRODUCTION AND DEFINITION

-Weight gain is the cornerstone of treatment for patients with anorexia nervosa (AN) [1,2].
-However, serious and potentially fatal complications can arise when refeeding patients with AN.
+Weight gain is the cornerstone of treatment for patients with anorexia nervosa .
+However, serious and potentially fatal complications can arise when refeeding patients with anorexia nervosa.
 The refeeding syndrome is defined as the clinical complications that occur as a result of fluid and electrolyte shifts during nutritional rehabilitation of malnourished patients .
 Patients who weigh less than 70 percent of ideal body weight or lose weight rapidly are at greatest risk for the syndrome.
-One case series reported an incidence of six percent in adolescents hospitalized for treatment of AN .
+One case series reported an incidence of six percent in adolescents hospitalized for treatment of anorexia nervosa .

-Patients other than those with AN are at risk for the refeeding syndrome .
+Patients other than those with anorexia nervosa are at risk for the refeeding syndrome .
 These include oncology patients undergoing chemotherapy, malnourished elderly patients, certain postoperative patients, and homeless or alcoholic patients who have not eaten for many days.

-The refeeding syndrome in AN and its management are reviewed here.
-The evaluation for medical complications and criteria for hospitalization of patients with AN; medical complications of AN and their management; epidemiology, pathogenesis, clinical features, treatment, and outcome of AN; and the medical complications of bulimia nervosa and binge eating disorder are discussed separately.
+The refeeding syndrome in anorexia nervosa and its management are reviewed here.
+The evaluation for medical complications and criteria for hospitalizing patients with anorexia nervosa; medical complications of anorexia nervosa and their management; epidemiology, pathogenesis, clinical features, treatment, and outcome of anorexia nervosa; and the medical complications of bulimia nervosa and binge eating disorder are discussed separately.